 Because you know what?

-And you lose heaps of credibility with the sales prospect when you DON’T ask those questions.
+Plus….and a lot of sales people forget this…you lose heaps of credibility with the serious buyers and prospects when you DON’T ask those questions.

 If you’re not asking those qualifying sales questions of the prospect, you’re telling him you’re not serious about your role, so you’ve given him permission to not be serious either!